 If left unchecked, these roots can exploit weaknesses in any building, causing significant structural damage to walls, drains, floors and hard surfaces.
 It can also grow up to 10cm a day, easily creating new areas of infestation!

 Wondering how to get rid of Japanese knotweed?
-It’s tough, but there are some methods you can try to remove this troublesome plant.
-Be persistent!
+It’s tough, but there are some methods you can try to remove it.

-The key is to deal with the problem immediately, to prevent it spreading and becoming near-impossible to remove.
-Summer and early autumn are the most common times for the plant to grow, however it’s worth being aware of the threat all year round.
+Summer and early autumn are the most common times for the plant to grow, however, it’s worth being aware of the potential threat it could pose all year round.

-Understanding what the Japanese knotweed lookalikes are will help you spot the problem before it gets out of control.
+Understanding what the Japanese knotweed lookalikes are will help you spot any potential problems in advance.

 If you already have Japanese knotweed growing on or near your property, there are a few courses of action you can take, either chemical or non-chemical.
-Each have their advantages and disadvantages.
+Each has their advantages and disadvantages.

-Unfortunately, Japanese knotweed eradication is expensive and can take up to three years to have any effect.
+Japanese knotweed eradication can be expensive and can take up to three years to have any effect.